 The National Child Trauma Stress Network clarifies that those “who suffer from child traumatic stress are those who have been exposed to one or more traumas over the course of their lives and develop reactions that persist and affect their daily lives after the events have ended.”
 They define a traumatic event as “a frightening, dangerous, or violent event that poses a threat to a child’s life or bodily integrity” or the witnessing of “a traumatic event that threatens the life or physical security of a loved one.”

 Some extremely effective methods of treatment have recently emerged from the study of these disorders including Somatic Experiencing (SE) and NeuroAffective Relational Model (NARM).
-So if you are experiencing PTSD or Child Trauma Stress (also called Developmental Trauma) I recommend you search for therapists that specialize in trauma in your area, and then research the modalities they offer and choose the one that resonates the most with you.
+So if you are experiencing PTSD or Child Trauma Stress (also called Developmental Trauma) I recommend you search for therapists that specialize in trauma in your area.
+Then research the modalities they offer and choose the one that resonates the most with you.
 (If you live in the Bay Area of California, I can personally recommend Rosen Method Bodywork.)

 Who created your brand?